Mary and Martha Moment

 - Chickpea Wraps

-- Cream of Vegetable Soup (w/instructions on how to make a roux, bechamel) (basic recipe)
+- Cream of Vegetable Soup (or see how to make a roux and bechamel)

 - Salmon Patties (basic recipe)